bernie-skipole/acremscope/docs/index.md

 ## Install indidrivers.service

 This runs an indi client, pulling data from MQTT and storing it in redis.
 I may rename it indiclient in future since its name is misleading.

+The python script /home/bernard/www/indidrivers.py is to be started on boot up.
+First view the file, it sets the ip addresses of redis and mqtt servers, ensure these point to the correct addresses.

 It is started with a service.